edwardzjl/chatbot/README.md

 #### DB_STANDBY_URL

 An optional read-only database URL for agent states and conversation metadata.
-If not set, reads will fall back to `POSTGRES_PRIMARY_URL`.
+If not set, reads will fall back to `DB_PRIMARY_URL`.

 - type: `str | None`
 - default: `None`